ottersoftware/ottersoftware.github.io/_posts/2017-05-25-python-resources.md

 I've also bought a copy of [Effective Python](http://www.effectivepython.com) by Brett Slatkin ([Twitter](https://twitter.com/haxor) and [Blog](http://www.onebigfluke.com)) which looks good but I've only dipped into it briefly.

 ## Blogs & Email Digests
 Nothing yet so I'd love some suggestions.

 ## Conference Videos & Speakers
 There are a lot of [PyCon](http://www.pycon.org) (see below) videos on YouTube which is fantastic.
 I'm going to watch some as and when I get time but if people have recommendation about any particularly good ones I'd love to hear about them.

-So far I've not watched many videos, mainly due to time, but I did come acrossRaymond Hettinger (on Twitter as [raymondh](https://twitter.com/raymondh)) who is very engaging and his talks are packed full of useful information whilst being funny and energetic.
+So far I've not watched many videos, mainly due to time, but I did come across Raymond Hettinger (on Twitter as [raymondh](https://twitter.com/raymondh)) who is very engaging and his talks are packed full of useful information whilst being funny and energetic.
 Some of his videos that I've watched and would recommend are:

 * [Being a Core Developer in Python](https://www.youtube.com/watch?v=voXVTjwnn-U) from PyBay2016
 * [Beyond PEP 8](https://www.youtube.com/watch?v=wf-BqAjZb8M) from PyCon 2015